Local tree issue

 Need help deciding?

-If you are not sure whether this should be trimming, removal, inspection, or cleanup, call and describe what you see.
-Photos, access notes, and the nearest cross street help keep the conversation practical.
+If you are not sure whether this should be trimming, removal, inspection, or cleanup, call and describe what you see. pictures and the nearest cross street help keep the conversation practical.